Elv13/tyrannical/README.md

 anymore.
 Awful's dynamic tag implementation is compatible with Tyrannical.
 See the [API](http://awesome.naquadah.org/doc/api/) and this [user contribution](https://github.com/Elv13/tyrannical/issues/15#issuecomment-18227575)

+#### How do I get a client class?

+From a terminal, execute `xprop`, then click on an instance of that client.
+There will be a "CLASS" line with one or more class.
+Always pick the first one, Tyrannical is not case sensitive.

 #### Is it possible to have relative indexes (position) for tags?